Ovid2020/BattleShip/README.md

 >      10 oo oo oo oo oo oo oo oo oo oo

 It will now be player two's turn.
 He or she will see his or her own public board, which, the first time around, will not have any marks on it.
 Player two will be prompted to attack.
-If he or she enters 1,1, and player one has a ship located there, then player two's public board will now be:
+If he or she enters 1,1, and player one has a ship placed there, then player two's public board will now be:

 >         1  2  3  4  5  6  7  8  9  10
 >      1  XX oo oo oo oo oo oo oo oo oo